-Also important is ensuring the food is tasty, enjoying a wide variety of food, and where possible, eating seasonally.
+In addition, ensure the food is tasty, you enjoy a wide variety of food, and where possible, eat seasonally.

-So, when attempting to eat well – and maintaining a positive approach to food – be mindful and tune in to your body to work out what is right for you.
+When attempting to eat well – and build and maintain a positive approach to food at the same time – be mindful and tune in to your body to work out what is right for you.
 Whether you feel bright and energetic, or a little foggy-brained and bloated, closely listen for your body and brain’s reaction to what you have consumed within 5 minutes, 30 minutes, 2 hours, or even 24 hours, after eating.
 Your body will be telling you if this food is working for you or not!

 This will take time and practice, but you will soon discern what your body needs and can do without.

 Know that even small and gradual shifts toward eating more whole foods can make a difference to overall health.

 Be kind to yourself

 As you begin to listen closely to your body’s needs and move along your journey toward healthier eating, it is important to be kind to yourself when you feel you have eaten something not so great.